aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to JSON Format in Android via Java" h2="Export POTM file to JSON format in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Theme (POTM) file format is a Microsoft Office file format used to store themes and templates.
+It is used to store the color scheme, font scheme, effects, background images, and other settings for a document.
+Converting a POTM file to JSON format can be useful for applications that require the data to be in a more accessible format.

+<h2>How Aspose.Total Helps for POTM to JSON Conversion</h2>

-You can easily convert POTM file to JSON format in you Android applications in a two step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to JSON format.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert POTM files to JSON format.
+The process is a two-step process that involves exporting the POTM file to HTML using Aspose.Slides for Android via Java, and then converting the HTML to JSON format using Aspose.Cells for Android via Java.

+The Aspose.Slides for Android via Java API enables developers to export POTM files to HTML with just a few lines of code.
+It also provides a wide range of features such as the ability to read and write POTM files, convert POTM files to other formats, and manipulate the content of POTM files.

+The Aspose.Cells for Android via Java API enables developers to convert HTML to JSON format with just a few lines of code.
+It also provides a wide range of features such as the ability to read and write HTML files, convert HTML files to other formats, and manipulate the content of HTML files.

+Aspose.Total for Android via Java is a powerful suite of APIs that makes it easy to convert POTM files to JSON format.
+It provides developers with the tools they need to quickly and easily convert POTM files to JSON format with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}